johnkerl/miller/docs/src/reference-verbs.md

 Options:
 -g {d,e,f}    Group-by-field names for uniq counts.
+-x {a,b,c}    Field names to exclude for uniq: use each record's others instead.
 -c            Show repeat counts in addition to unique values.
 -n            Show only the number of distinct values.
 -o {name}     Field name for output count.
 Default "count".